-Carers can apply for a grant of up to £300 to address immediate winter pressures and emergency needs caused by the Coronavirus (COVID-19) crisis.
+Carers can apply for small grants of up to £500 to address financial pressures and emergency needs.
 Examples of eligible items and activities include, but are not limited to:

 • Purchase of household items e.g. washing machine, bed or fridge etc.

 • Assistance with the purchase of food

 • Purchase of technology e.g. laptop, mobile phones, tablets or data

 • Entertainment subscriptions e.g. Audible, Amazon Prime, gaming, Netflix etc.